elmtree-askmo/cloudcannon-app/content/learn/engineering/what-are-the-main-types-of-fluids-and-what-forces-act-on-them.md

 url: /learn/engineering/questions/what-are-the-main-types-of-fluids-and-what-forces-act-on-them
 score: -1.0
 related_article1:
-    id: 166643
+    id: 166644
-    title: What are the key differences between the International System of Units (SI) and the Imperial System?
+    title: >-
+        How does Newton's First Law of Motion describe the concept of inertia?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-key-differences-between-the-international-system-of-units-si-and-the-imperial-system
+    url: /learn/engineering/questions/how-does-newtons-first-law-of-motion-describe-the-concept-of-inertia
 related_article2:
-    id: 166643
+    id: 166645
-    title: What are the key differences between the International System of Units (SI) and the Imperial System?
+    title: >-
+        What is the significance of vectors having both magnitude and direction in mechanics?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-key-differences-between-the-international-system-of-units-si-and-the-imperial-system
+    url: /learn/engineering/questions/what-is-the-significance-of-vectors-having-both-magnitude-and-direction-in-mechanics
 related_article3:
-    id: 166650
+    id: 166640
-    title: What are derived units and why are they important in engineering?
+    title: >-
+        How does a concentrated force affect the equilibrium of a body in statics?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-derived-units-and-why-are-they-important-in-engineering
+    url: /learn/engineering/questions/how-does-a-concentrated-force-affect-the-equilibrium-of-a-body-in-statics
 related_article4:
-    id: 166649
+    id: 166645
-    title: Why are significant figures important in numerical calculations, and what are the basic rules for rounding?
+    title: >-
+        What is the significance of vectors having both magnitude and direction in mechanics?
     subject: Engineering
-    url: /learn/engineering/questions/why-are-significant-figures-important-in-numerical-calculations-and-what-are-the-basic-rules-for-rounding
+    url: /learn/engineering/questions/what-is-the-significance-of-vectors-having-both-magnitude-and-direction-in-mechanics
 related_article5:
-    id: 166647
+    id: 166636
-    title: How are unit vectors used in the Cartesian coordinate system to resolve vectors?
+    title: >-
+        What is the scope of mechanics and why is it important in engineering?
     subject: Engineering
-    url: /learn/engineering/questions/how-are-unit-vectors-used-in-the-cartesian-coordinate-system-to-resolve-vectors
+    url: /learn/engineering/questions/what-is-the-scope-of-mechanics-and-why-is-it-important-in-engineering
 ---

 &nbsp;